glasgowm148/Phenotype/README.md

 ![](https://github.com/glasgowm148/Phenotype/blob/master/docs/img/html_table.png)

-### Scrape & Save

-[Scrape & Save](https://github.com/glasgowm148/Phenotype/blob/master/DNA%20Pandas/Scrape_and_Save.ipynb) queries your rsids against ClinVar and returns assosciations, risk allele's, frequency - and stores it in a datatable.
+* [Scrape & Save](/src/2-Jupyter-playground/Scrape_and_Save.ipynb) queries your rsids against ClinVar and returns assosciations, risk allele's, frequency - and stores it in a datatable.

-### Load & Analyse

-[Load & Analyse](https://github.com/glasgowm148/Phenotype/blob/master/DNA%20Pandas/Load_and_Analyse%20.ipynb) matches your rsids against the ClinVar dataframe pulled from [Scrape & Save](https://github.com/glasgowm148/Phenotype/blob/master/DNA%20Pandas/Scrape_and_Save.ipynb).
+* [Load & Analyse](/src/2-Jupyter-playground/Load_and_Analyse.ipynb) matches your rsids against the ClinVar dataframe pulled from [Scrape & Save](/src/2-Jupyter-playground/Scrape_and_Save.ipynb).
 This can be exported to CSV or HTML.

 ### Limitations